i2p/i2p.i2p/android/README.txt

 # DO NOT create a new project or anything.
 It's all set up right here for you.

-# Create the android 1.1 (API 2) virtual device
+# Create the android 1.5 (API 3) virtual device
 # (don't make a custom hardware profile)
 # A AVD created with the 1.5 SDK will not work with the newer tools
-../../android-sdk-linux_86/tools/android create avd --name i2p --target 2
+../../android-sdk-linux_86/tools/android create avd --name i2p --target 3

 #then run the emulator:
 ../../android-sdk-linux_86/tools/emulator -avd i2p &

 #then wait a couple minutes until the emulator is up
-#then install the I2P app (ONE TIME ONLY)
+#then install the I2P app
 ant install

 #then run the debugger